upcvqa/final/README.md

 ![VQA examples](https://visualqa.org/static/img/vqa_examples.jpg)

 ## Motivation <a name="motivation"></a>
-We have decided this project because we considered that being able to answer a question from an image using AI it's 'cool' and, more importantly, it is a project that due to the multimodal approach requires that you must understand two of the most important disciplines in AI-DL: vision and language processing.
+We have decided to do this project because we considered that being able to answer a question from an image using AI it's 'cool' and, more importantly, it is a project that due to the multimodal approach requires that you must understand two of the most important disciplines in AI-DL: vision and language processing.

 In addition it's an area relatively new.
 (2014 - Papers 2015) with plenty of opportunities for improvement and several possible business applications:
 * Image retrieval - Product search in digital catalogs (e.g: Amazon)